zbellhy/depthbound_v2/SMOKE_TEST.md

-# SMOKE_TEST — Manual checks after applying this patch
+# SMOKE_TEST — After patch

-- Load the game locally; **everything should behave exactly as before**.
+- Launch the game locally; press **C**.
-- No console errors about missing imports (we did not touch existing files).
-- Repo now contains:
-  - data/schemas/*.schema.json
-  - data/stats.json
-  - data/mutations.json
-  - scripts/migrate_items_v2_to_v3.js
-  - src/systems/{stats,equipment,mutations}.js
-  - src/core/feature_flags.js
+  - The Character Sheet modal opens with a 22-slot board and 8 mutation sockets.
+  - The modal is fully contained (no horizontal scroll at common widths).
+  - Press **Esc**: the sheet closes; Pause does **not** open until the next Esc on the map.
+- Inventory (I), Vendor (E), and existing flows are unchanged.